Adams Shakespearean Theatre|

 Cedar City, Utah 84720

 (1977 - 2015)

 In the early 1960s, business owners worried that the proposed Interstate 15 would divert tourists from Cedar City as they travelled to Zions and Bryce Canyon national parks.
 Fred C. Adams, a professor at Southern Utah State College, thought a theater festival might encourage passing tourists to exit the new freeway.
-For its first season in 1962, the Utah Shakespeare Festival used a makeshift outdoor platform as a stage, with the audience seated in folding chairs on the lawn.
-In 1977, the festival built the Adams Shakespearean Theatre, a replica of the original Globe Theatre.
+Adams visited leading Shakespeare festivals in the United States and Canada and spent hours talking with their founders.

 The Utah Shakespearean Festival presented its first season in 1962, on the campus of the College of Souther Utah (now Southern Utah University).
 Between rehearsals, the acting company built a makeshift outdoor platform for a stage.
 The audience was seated in folding chairs on the lawn.
 “Hamlet,” “The Taming of the Shrew,” and “The Merchant of Venice” played for two weeks, attracting 3,276 visitors.
 The festival had 25 volunteers and a budget of less than $1,000.

 The festival gained a permanent performance area in 1977 with the construction of the Adams Shakespearean Theatre.
 The $18,000 outdoor theater was patterned after Shakespeare's original Globe Theatre.
 The BBC and the Royal Shakespeare Company traveled to Cedar City in 1981 to film because the theater was the closest replica to the Globe Theatre in the world at the time.